What should South Africa do?

 Enhance its NDC to be 1.5 degree aligned by COP26:

-- In the fossil fuel dominated energy sector, in particular it needs to update its Integrated Resource Plan; Integrated Energy Plan; as well as a Just Energy Transition strategy that creates a carbon budget that is aligned with a 1.5°C pathway.
+- In the fossil fuel dominated energy sector, including implementation of coal powerplant decomissioning, accelerated RE deployment and the revision of the Integrated Resource Plan; Integrated Energy Plan; as well as a Just Energy Transition strategy.

 Build a just and resilient recovery plan: